 From 1992 to 1996 the city of Sarajevo endured one the most horrific human tragedies in recent history.
 For 1425 days it was surrounded, today this siege is known as the longest one in modern warfare.

-Placed in a valley, which proved to be devastating for its defense, Sarajevo was continuously terrorized from the hills and mountains surrounding it.
-A UN report concluded that on average 330 bombs were falling every day and not only on military targets but also on civilian homes, hospitals, libraries, religious and cultural monuments.
+Situated in a valley, which proved to be devastating for its defense, Sarajevo was continuously terrorized from the hills and mountains surrounding it.
+A UN report concluded that an average of 330 bombs were falling every day and not only on military targets but also on civilian homes, hospitals, libraries as well as on religious and cultural monuments.

-All the while people continued to live in the city in which most of them didn’t have running water so they had to travel certain distance every day in order to reach a water source and hiding from mortars and bullets bring the water safely home.
-Most of the time during the siege there was no electricity and no gas but finding food was the most difficult task facing the besieged citizens.
+All the while people continued to live in the city in which most of them didn’t have running water so they had to travel a certain distance each day in order to reach a water source and hiding from mortars and bullets bring the water safely home.
+Most of the time during the siege there was no electricity and no gas but finding food was the most difficult task facing the besieged people.

-The Fall of Yugoslavia tour will take you through the streets of once besieged city while our guides explain the significance they had during the war, some of them were constant target for snipers while others served as frontlines.
+The Fall of Yugoslavia, Sarajevo Siege Tour will take you through the streets of once besieged city while our guides explain the significance they had during the war, some of them were constant target for snipers while others served as front-lines.
 Bombs and artillery have decimated the city but donations and foreign aid have enabled it to be rebuilt even though war damage is still visible on some facades and few buildings are still completely destroyed.

-Our guides will also show you Sarajevo cemeteries, older ones which still overlook the city, and more recent ones, many of which have been built during the siege.
-Many cemeteries inside the city are “mixed” which means that Muslims, Jews, Catholic and Orthodox Christians and atheists are all buried next to each other which shows that even in death people of Sarajevo are together, once again living up to reputation of Sarajevo being little Jerusalem.
+Our Sarajevo local guide will also show you Sarajevo cemeteries, older ones which still overlook the city, and more recent ones, many of which have been built during the siege.
+Many cemeteries inside the city are “mixed” which means that Muslims, Jews, Catholic and Orthodox Christians and atheists are all buried next to each other which shows that even in death people of Sarajevo are together, once again living up to reputation of Sarajevo being Little Jerusalem.

 Today Sarajevo is the urban center of Bosnia and Herzegovina, a dynamic and modern city and to an unsuspecting eye the cracks and patches in facades, the red colored holes in the asphalt and inscriptions written in a language unknown to many doesn’t seem worthy of a second glance but each crack has a story to tell and with our guides you can discover their meaning and significance and hopefully get to understand the city a bit better.